 The Principal Ambassador Fellowship supports the Department’s mission by employing a team of diverse and extraordinary principals to contribute their expertise to the national dialogue.
 For the Fellows, the program adds greater knowledge of educational policy and leadership to their toolkits to contribute to solutions at all levels for long intractable challenges in education.

 Secretary Arne Duncan publicly unveiled the PAF program at a National Association of Secondary School Principals conference on February 28, 2013.
-He noted that after Department staff spent a day shadowing principals across the DC area, one of the participants mentioned how beneficial the Department’s Teaching Ambassador Fellowship Program had seemed to be but that there need highlighted the lack of principals’ voices in dialogues surrounding education policy.
+He noted that after Department staff spent a day shadowing principals across the DC area, one of the participants mentioned how beneficial the Department’s Teaching Ambassador Fellowship Program appeared and asked if there could be a similar program for principals to highlight their critical voices in dialogues surrounding education policy.
 The PAF program is meant to recognize the important impact that a principal has on instructional leadership, the school environment, and talent management and to better connect this expertise and knowledge with education policy makers.

 Principal Ambassador Fellows are hired for the year under the Intergovernmental Personnel Act mobility program.
 The IPA mobility program provides for the temporary assignment of skilled personnel to or from state and local governments and certain other organizations to facilitate cooperation between the Federal government and the non-Federal entity and provide mutual benefits, for limited periods without loss of employee rights and benefits.

 All Principal Ambassador Fellows are current principals on loan from their school or district to the Department through the Intergovernmental Personnel Act (IPA) Authority.
 Fellows are paid to assist the Department at ED’s expense and gain valuable professional development and experience with federal materials and information to share with their colleagues and school community.